Unboxed-Software/solana-course/content/program-security.md

 # Demo

-Let’s practice together by continuing to work on the Movie Review program from the last lesson.
+Let’s practice together with the Movie Review program we've worked on in previous lessons.
 No worries if you’re just jumping into this lesson without having done the previous lesson - it should be possible to follow along either way.

+As a refresher, the Movie Review program lets users store movie reviews in PDA accounts.
+Last lesson, we finished implementing the basic functionality of adding a movie review.
+Now, we'll add some security checks to the functionality we've already created and add the ability to update a movie review in a secure manner.

-We'll be using the [Solana Playground](https://beta.solpg.io/) to write, build, and deploy our code.
+Just as before, we'll be using [Solana Playground](https://beta.solpg.io/) to write, build, and deploy our code.

-As a refresher, we are building a Solana program which lets users review movies.
-Last lesson, we learned how to create a new account using a PDA and serialize data to the account.
-Let’s now modify our program to include an update instruction and apply what we’ve learned by adding some security checks.

 ## 1. Get the starter code

 To begin, you can find the starter code [here](https://beta.solpg.io/62b552f3f6273245aca4f5c9).
-We have refactor our program to a common file structure used with Solana programs.
+If you've been following along with the Movie Review demos, you'll notice that we've refactored our program.

+The refactored starter code is almost the same as what it was before.
+Since `lib.rs` was getting rather large and unwieldy, we've separated its code into 3 files: `lib.rs`, `entrypoint.rs`, and `processor.rs`. `lib.rs` now *only* registers the code's modules, `entrypoint.rs` *only* defines and sets the program's entrypoint, and `processor.rs` handles the program logic for processing instructions.
+We've also added an `error.rs` file where we'll be defining custom errors.
+The complete file structure is as follows:

 - **lib.rs** - register modules
 - **entrypoint.rs -** entry point to the program